creekymechanic/percent-age/README.md

 - make an animation for when it hits the new year
 - ~get custom font~
 - slow down inital animation and add ease
-- make colour picker sidebar to change theme
+- ~make colour picker sidebar to change theme~
+- fix 69% animation to be styled correctly, and to not exist after 69% (its invisible but can still select it)

 maybe:
 - ~add lots of decimal points so you can see it update in real time~